 It was under the dominion of Patriarchate of Aquileia, and then under the County of Gorizia.
 The whole Middle Istrian area, then called Graftschhaft Mitterburg, Contea di Pisino or the County of Pazin was being governed within the safety of its masonry.
 Since 1374, the whole County had been a private property of the Austrian house of Habsburgs.
 Today, the Ethnographic Museum of Istria and the Museum of Pazin are located there, and their exhibitions are held.

 Under the walls of the Castle, in the hatch of the Cave of Pazin, the Stream of Pazinčica ends its flow above the ground, continuing underground southwards.
 About a hundred meters under the town level, the underground stream creates two lakes connected by a siphon.

 When there are periods of profuse rains, the hole of the cave cannot swallow all the incoming water, so a real lake is then formed in the canyon, sometimes even 2 km long.
 Such floods were registered in 1883, 1896, 1930, 1934, 1935, 1961, 1964,1974, 1993, 2002 (two times), 2008 and 2009.
 The greatest of all ever known was the one from 1896, when the water lacked only 30m to reach the walls of the castle.

 Originally built in 1266, it was rebuilt in 15th and 18th centuries.
-Especially interesting is its web-like (or star-shaped) presbytery with a fresco cycle painted around 1460.
+St. Nicholas Parish Church presbytery displays a unique gothic groin vault with a series of late-gothic frescoes painted around 1460.